outscale/packetgraph/README.md

 $ make install
 ```

-Note: to build with clang, you can use `./configure CC=clang` wrapper instead of `./configure`.
+Note: to build with clang, you can use `./configure CC=clang`

 Note 2: You need a compiler that support C11 (gcc 4.9 or superior, or clang 3.4 or superior).